TheoryOfNekomata/formxtra/docs/00-rationale.md

   all (data-driven) websites should do anyway.
 * `formxtra` is lightweight, even smaller than [React Hook Form](https://www.npmjs.com/package/react-hook-form) and [Formik](https://www.npmjs.com/package/formik).
 * `formxtra` is already type-safe, being written in TypeScript and providing types, thanks to [pridepack](https://www.npmjs.com/package/pridepack) as a scaffold.
+* `formxtra` is guaranteed to work with all major browsers (however `formxtra` is not yet tested with older browsers.
+  If you want to contribute for support on an older browser, a PR would be appreciated).

 **What does `formxtra` not offer?**

-* `formxtra` is not a validation library, nor does it provide utility functions for validation.
+* `formxtra` is neither a validation library, nor does it provide utility functions for validation.
   * However, one could use `formxtra` in tandem with other validation libraries such as `ajv` or `yup` for instance, by validating the values returned by `getFormValues()`.
-* `formxtra` does not provide compatibility to custom components.
+* `formxtra` does not provide out-of-the-box compatibility with custom components.
   * Because custom components have different implementations that mostly favor user experience over compliance, `formxtra` does not guarantee it can work with them out of the box.
   * However, the solution for this is to provide a corresponding `<input type="hidden">` element for each custom\
     component, which should always get the latter's serializable value.
 In return, this can also simplify the submission of the form as the custom components' values are already in the form.

+---

 Forms are used to package related data, typically sent to an external location or processed internally.
 In the browser, the default behavior of submitting form data is not always preferred, as this is done through loading or reloading a